hsachdevah/aws-cleanup/README.md

 node cleanup.js
 ```

-<strong>Note</strong>: You can also store credentials in a config so you don't have to enter them every time you execute the cleanup task.
+<strong>Note</strong>: You can also store credentials locally so you don't have to enter them every time you execute the cleanup task.
 Create a file with name "aws-credentials.json" in the same directory as cleanup.js with the following content

 ```json
 {